Captain Cloud's Music Lists

 A- Great (for a boot), vinyl LP may have some scratches, tape of vinyl LP, typical MP3

-B+ Good, some uneveness, lower sound levels or multiple generations hiss
+B+ Good, some uneveness, uneven mic-ing or lower sound levels or multiple generations with hiss

 B Listenable audience, typical of most mid-seventies audience recordings

-B- Much Hiss, loud audience, too many generations
+B- Much Hiss, loud audience, too many generations, lyrics incomprehensible

 * I do not have recording yet, but expect it in soon

-(where rating is missing, the tape is too new for me to have rated it yet -- beware...)
+Where rating is missing, the recording is too new for me to have rated it yet -- caveat emptor...

 DATE OF RECORDING:

-The date is always presented as "month/day/year".
-Occasionally the
+The date is mostly presented as "month/day/year".
+When the

-exact date will not be known, and "xx" are used as place-holders.
+exact date is unknown then "xx" are used as place-holders.

 TOTAL TIME: